Mary Bartlett: Marriage and children

 Mary gave birth to two girls named Hannah.
 The second Hannah was conceived during Josiah's visit in the spring of 1776 and she was born December 13, 1776.
 She died in April 1777.
-Barlett managed the birth and death of her daughter on her own.
+Bartlett managed the birth and death of her daughter on her own.

 Life partner

 Bartlett and her husband were good friends throughout their lives together.
 They had similar interests, like caring for his patients and desiring an independent country.
 She supported him, was his counsellor, and was directly involved in the lives of his patients.
 Bartlett helped his patients and their friends to "bear the[ir] home burdens".

 Josiah left for Philadelphia in September 1775.
-He was at the Continental Congress in Philadelphia, and signed the Declaration of Independence (July 4, 1776) and he was a creator of the Articles of Confederation (July 1776 and November 1777).
+He was at the Continental Congress in Philadelphia, and signed the Declaration of Independence (July 4, 1776).
+He was a creator of the Articles of Confederation (July 1776 and November 1777).

 While he was away, Bartlett and her husband exchanged letters that "represent a rich cache of documents about late eighteenth-century and Revolutionary domestic life, in addition to much local news."
 Bartlett told her husband of the success of the apple and maize crops, news of the lives and deaths of family and neighbors, and other happenings in the community.
-Beyond mentioning what he was doing as a founder, Josiah mentioned how much he missed being home and the rural lifestyle and the smallpox epidemic in Philadelphia.
-Josiah received a vaccine, which gave him a case of small pox for about six days.
+Beyond mentioning what he was doing as a founder, Josiah mentioned how much he missed being home and the rural lifestyle, though he missed the smallpox epidemic in Philadelphia.
+Josiah received a vaccine, which gave him a case of smallpox for about six days.

 Bartlett, pregnant at the time, managed the planting and harvesting of crops, cared for their large family, and oversaw the servants' work.
 They had an orchard with peach, apple, plum, and cherry trees.
 With that, she managed the stress of the war in Canada, and concern about the British invasion of Colonial America.
 Her concerns grew as goods became increasingly expensive and scarce.
 She was concerned that many of the men in the militia did not have the skills and fortitude to protect the people of the Province of New Hampshire.
 With these fears, as well as the threat of dying during childbirth, she asked her husband to return to their home during the winter months.
 Josiah went home for a bit, during which he treated men of the New Hampshire militia, and he then returned to Congress.
 In their letters they spoke of their fears and hopes, as well as the state of the crops at home.
 They shared information and thoughts about the movements of the British and the New Hampshire militia, as well as George Washington's intentions.
 Josiah stayed with Congress until someone from New Hampshire could replace him.
-In the meantime, he asked Bartlett to "order some wood" and hire someone "to tarry with you till my return in order to prepare for the winter".
+In the meantime, he asked Bartlett to "order some wood" and hire someone "to tarry with you till my return in order to prepare for the winter."